d6u/map-project/doc/TheMap.md

 8. getMap
     - return: (google.maps.Map) return `undefined` if no map instance

-9. bindInfoWindowToMarker(marker, options)
+9. bindInfoWindowToMarker(marker, contentTemplate, scope, options)
     - marker: (google.maps.Marker)
+    - contentTemplate: (String) HTML string as infoWindow content
+    - scope: the scope to compile content of infoWindow
-    - options: (Object, must contain `content` property) `content` property is used to set content for infoWindow DOM
+    - options: (Object, optional) additional options for infoWindow
     - return: (google.maps.InfoWindow)

     This method also push all new infoWindows to `$infoWindows` array property.
 This method will add event `click` listener on marker to open the infoWindow on click.